boazbk/tcs/lec_05_physical_implementation.md

 We say that a subset $B$ of functions from $k$ bits to a single bit is a _universal basis_ if there is a "$B$-circuit" (i.e., circuit all whose gates are labeled with functions in $B$) that computes the $NAND$ function.
 [universal-basis](){.ref} asks you to explore some examples of universal and non-universal bases.

+> # {.remark title="Advanced note: depth" #depthrem}
+The _depth_ of a Boolean circuit is the length of the longest path in it.
+The notion of depth is tightly connected to the _parallelism complexity_ of the circuit.
+"Shallow" circuits are easier to parallelize, since a $k$ long path we mean that we have a sequence of $k$ gates that each needs to wait for the output of the other until it completes its computation.
+>
+It is a good exercise for you to verify that every function $F:\{0,1\}^n \rightarrow  \{0,1\}$ has a circuit that computes it which is of $O(2^n)$ (in fact even $O(2^n/n)$) size and  $O(\log n)$ depth.
+However, there are functions that require at least $\log n/10$ depth (can you see why?).
+There are also function for which the smallest size known circuits that compute them requires a much largeer depth.

 ## Neural networks

 One particular basis we can use are _threshold gates_.